leouieda/website/blog/scipy-on-android.md

 Having a prebuilt bundle certainly makes life a lot easier.
 But I miss the conda environments the most.
 I use them extensively for my projects and papers.

+**UPDATE (24-01-2017):** See the update above about the scipy package.
+So yeah, that is still missing as well.
+A lot of things can be done using numpy replacements (`numpy.fft` instead of `scipy.fftpack` etc) though they are usually slower.

 Another recent arrival that has made a huge impact on my daily work is [conda-forge](https://conda-forge.github.io/).
 This project greatly democratizes conda packages.